Skip to content

 Cretan cheese production follows ancient patterns.
 Graviera, aged in caves, develops nutty complexity.
 Myzithra, fresh and creamy, appears in pastries and on salads.
 Anthotyros, somewhere between the two, serves both purposes.
 The cheeses reflect the island's pastoral tradition and the specific flora that feeds the flocks.

-Thyme honey from the mountains is among the finest in the Mediterranean—intensely aromatic, almost medicinal in character.
+Thyme honey from the mountains is among the finest in the Mediterranean—intensely aromatic, with the dry hillside in it.
 It appears at breakfast, in desserts, and as a gift of welcome.
+The herbs behind that flavor deserve precision: some are genuinely endemic, some are local taxa, and some are simply central to Cretan cooking.
+The distinction is carried through the ingredients guide, the Cretan herbs guide, and the landscape and herbs essay.

 Editorial note